 Oracle officially stopped posting updates for Java 8 after September 2016.

 Java 9 was released in 2017 and is the main publicly supported version of Java used today.
 Java 9 takes a more modular approach to programming as code is more clearly separated based on functionality.
 Additionally, Java 9 introduces JShell: a command line tool allowing you to run standalone Java code in an interactive shell for quick testing.
 It also includes micro benchmarking allowing developers to measure performance of small pieces of code.
 It includes full support for HTTP 2.0 client and even features a new process API.

-Java 10 is set to release in March of 2018.
-It's improvements include a garbage-collector interface and local variable type inference, however details surrounding it's release / features are still up in the air.
+Java 10 was released in March of 2018.
+It's improvements include a garbage-collector interface and local variable type inference, however it doesn't offer long term support (LTS).

 After installing Java, you can run java -version to see which version you have installed.
 You may see something like java version "1.8.0_71".
 This is considered the developer version whereas the product version would be 8.0.
 It's all the same thing...

 Java requires a runtime environment to execute the code you write.
 When you download Java, you also get the Java Runtime Environment (JRE).
 This JRE includes a Java Virtual Machine (JVM) which is an abstract computing machine that enables your computer to run a Java program.

 The Java Developer Kit (JDK) is a development environment that you download for developing Java applications.
 It includes the JRE as well as an interpreter, compiler, and other tools for debugging and development.
 You'll need the JDK to develop Java applications, but not to run them.
 This is because the JRE is included with Java installs.